Subscribe

 Vertical software scalability (scaling up)

 Vertical scalability is about adding more power to the existing hardware.
-If with horizontal scalability you would add another server to handle an application’s load, here you will update the existing server by adding more processing power, memory, etc. Another option is removing the old server and connecting a more advanced and capable one instead.
+While horizontal scalability involves adding more servers to share the load, vertical scalability focuses on upgrading a single server’s capacity by adding more processing power or memory.
+Another option is removing the old server and connecting a more advanced and capable one instead.

 software scalability